Republik: Reception

 Christine Schmidt at Harvard's Nieman Foundation for Journalism has written that "Republik is living up to the hype" through investigative journalism, and an online community that allows readers to interact with journalists.
 According to the Columbia Journalism Review, the magazine's investigative work "have given Republik a burgeoning reputation in Switzerland," and earned it praise in Switzerland's Tages-Anzeiger newspaper.

+Employees

+The editor-in-chief position was originally intended to rotate every three months, following an initial six-month period during which co-founders Constantin Seibt and Christof Moser led Republik's editorial team.
+At the end of October 2018, managing director Susanne Sugimoto, board chairman Laurent Burst, cooperative president Nadja Schnetzler, and finance director François Zosso withdrew from the company.